How to Make Rainbow Stretch Bead Bracelets — Easy Step-by-Step Guide

 Tips & Troubleshooting

-- 3Experiment with different bead sizes, shapes, and materials like wooden beads or alphabet beads for unique designs.
+- 3Experiment with different bead sizes, shapes, and materials like wooden beads, glass beads, or alphabet beads for unique designs.
+Mixing textures and finishes can add a sophisticated touch to your handmade jewelry, moving beyond the basic pony bead look.

 Related Activities You Might Enjoy